openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCCreate.md

 ## Description

-This callback is called when a NPC is successfully created and added to the server.
+This callback is called when an NPC is successfully created and added to the server.

 | Name  | Description                    |
 | ----- | ------------------------------ |